geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 For Office 365 customers whose mailboxes are hosted in Microsoft Exchange Online, their email messages are automatically protected against spam and malware.
 Office 365 has built-in malware and spam filtering capabilities that help protect inbound and outbound messages from malicious software and help protect you from spam.

-As Adatum’s Global Admin, you don't need to set up or maintain the filtering technologies, which are enabled by default.
-However, you can make company-specific filtering customizations in the Exchange admin center.
-You have decided to test this out by configuring a spam policy to grant or deny an email by focusing on language of the email and location of email origin.
+As Adatum’s Global Admin, Holly doesn't need to set up or maintain the filtering technologies, which are enabled by default.
+However, she can make company-specific filtering customizations in the Exchange admin center.
+She has decided to test this out by configuring a spam policy to grant or deny an email by focusing on the language of the email and the location of email origin.

 1. In the **Exchange admin center**, you should still be displaying **protection** from the left-hand navigation pane.
-In this list of protection tabs across the top of the screen, select **spam** **filter.**
+In this list of tabs across the top of the screen, select **spam filter**.

 2. In the list of spam filters, the **Default** filter is already selected by default.
 Select the **pencil (edit)** icon in the menu bar that appears above the filter list to edit this filter.